 (2) less time spend doing cardio exercises and

 (3) it can be done in a variety of settings.

 There several ways to practice intervals.
 They can be done by running on an outdoor track, on most cardio machines found in health clubs (stationary bike, treadmill, stair-climber or elliptical glider) or swimming . . . to name a few.
 You can also do intervals when doing resistance exercises.

 The major downside to any running program would be the heavy pounding your joints take especially your knees.
 If you’re heavy then this can be a major issue.
 Running can also cause leg cramps, side stitches and shin splints.
 To avoid some of these problems you can swim or do biking instead.
 I have found that running on grass or a ‘cushiony’ surface takes away some of the pounding your joints undergo.

 Weather can also become a problem.
 If you live in extreme climate zones (hot or cold) you will have to take the necessary precautions.
 This is not just for running and walking but any outdoor activity you may become involved with as a diabetic.

 To lose weight from walking requires patience, since this form of cardio will take longer before you see results.
 You can shed excess weight from a consistent walking program and especially when combined with the necessary dietary changes but don’t expect this in the short-term.
 For best short-term weight loss potential, in my opinion, running is by far better.
-In addition to running and walking for losing weight try the Fat Loss Factor.

 To a healthier you,